 If your intention is to create an online store, download and start using the plugin WooCommerce.

-If your intention is to create a magazine-style site, a newspaper or an analysis/opinion website, WordPress is very well prepared for that.
+If your intention is to create a magazine, newspaper or analysis/opinion web site, WordPress is highly prepared for that.

 The feedback of your users and customers is essential and WordPress makes it easy for you with its native comments tool.
 With WordPress you can decide which posts to publish or delete, and even edit them.
 Easier, impossible.